AntonTerekhov/OrientDB-PHP/readme.markdown

 * PHP 5.3.x
     * spl extension (since PHP 5.3.0 this extension is always available)
     * PCRE extension (as of PHP 5.3.0 this extension cannot be disabled and is therefore always present)
+    * bcmath extension (Since PHP 4.0.4, libbcmath is bundled with PHP.
+These functions are only available if PHP was configured with --enable-bcmath .).
+Used on 32bit systems for dealing with 64bit long.

 If PHP 5.3.x is a concern, you can try to run this code in version 5.2.x, however, this is not supported.